From No-Regret to Strategically Robust Learning in Repeated Auctions: The quantile strategy space

 \section{The quantile strategy space}

 In this section, we introduce the quantile strategy space, which will be used by our meta-algorithm.
-We note that our quantile strategy space is a variant of the one\footnote{To be precise, this refers to the decision space of the concave formulation in~\citet[Section 3]{KSS24}.} used in~\citet{KSS24}, and more generally, quantile-based representations have been widely studied in the auction literature (see e.g.,~\citet[Chapter 3]{Hartline13} and the references therein).
+We note that our quantile strategy space is a variant of the one\footnote{To be precise, this refers to the decision space of the concave formulation in~\citet[Section 3]{KSS24}, and a related formulation appears in~\citet{KM25}.} used in~\citet{KSS24}, and more generally, quantile-based representations have been widely studied in the auction literature (see e.g.,~\citet[Chapter 3]{Hartline13} and the references therein).